-In S5, animation sequences and musical sequences have the same file extension (LOREDIT).
-This is different from prior versions, where animation sequences had an LAS extension and musical sequences had an LMS extension.
+In S5 and later versions, animation sequences and musical sequences have the same file extension (LOREDIT).
+This is different from older versions, where animation sequences had an LAS extension and musical sequences had an LMS extension.

 To create an animation sequence in the Sequencer, use the New Animation dialog.